Vectorization: Convert Bitmaps to Vector with PowerTRACEJesse

 This tutorial has been written for CorelDRAW Graphics Suite X7.
 While some features might be available in previous releases, the tutorial will be fully applicable to CorelDRAW Graphics Suite X7 and higher.

-In this tutorial we’ll tackle a bitmap-tracing project that will enable you to quickly produce an accurate two-color vector version of a logo design without the need of a vector converter.
+In this tutorial we’ll take you step-by-step through the process to convert bitmaps to vector images, demonstrating a bitmap-tracing project that will enable you to quickly produce an accurate two-color vector version of a logo design without the need of a vector converter.
 Along the way, you’ll learn how to use many of the powerful features engineered into PowerTRACE that make the process fast and efficient.

 A Primer on Vectorization with PowerTRACE